Miss Angie

-Miss Angie (born 1977) is a Christian music artist who released two albums on Myrrh Records, the final one in 1999.
-Her music was based in aggressive hard rock and pop sound with a feel that was described as "retro-eclectic", and vocals likened to those of Cyndi Lauper.
+Angie Turner (born 1977), known professionally as Miss Angie, is a Christian music artist.
+She released two albums on Myrrh Records, 100 Million Eyeballs in 1997 and Triumphantine in 1999.
+Her music was grounded in aggressive hard rock and pop sound with a feel that was described as "retro-eclectic", and vocals likened to those of Cyndi Lauper.
 Her portrayed image, one of the strong female rock star, was unusual in Christian music, but was offset by overtly Christian lyrics.

 She signed with the Transform Music Group and released a new album, Time & Space, on July 26, 2011.

 The name Miss Angie was a compromise; at the time of recording her first album she knew that she was getting married, and so chose a name that was neutral with regard to that event.

-Her birth name is Angie Turner, sister of Shawn Turner, who played guitar in Johnny Q. Public.
+She is the sister of Shawn Turner, former guitarist for Johnny Q. Public.
 The family had a background in Christian music ministry, and the siblings had grown up traveling with their father's Christian rock bands in a situation she later described as being "sort of like The Partridge Family."
 She married Oran Thornton, also from Johnny Q. Public, in 1998.
 Oran went on to join the band Flick.
-They are no longer married.
+They are divorced.
 In a 2012 interview Miss Angie references her new husband Dave Darr who co-produced her single 'Restore'.

 On June 14, 2011, Miss Angie released a single off her tentative release with Transform Music Group called "Kick Drum".
 On April 10, 2012 she released a new single, "Restore", accompanied with a music video.